wix/wixmedia-js/README.md

     //prints out the new URL for an image that has width of 1000px and height of 1000px console.log(image.toUrl());
 });
 ````
+## Read the docs ##
+[Read the API docs](http://wix.github.io/wixmedia-js/) to learn more about this library

+## Wix Media Services API ##
+Wix Media Services provides web developers a versatile infrastructure for media file manipulations easily accessible through its RESTful API.

+For more information about the RESTful API, please see the [Wix Media Services developer center](link)